-We have data on 498,083 companies that use Canonical Ubuntu.
-The companies using Canonical Ubuntu are most often found in United States and in the Computer Software industry.
-Canonical Ubuntu is most often used by companies with 10-50 employees and 1M-10M dollars in revenue.
-Our data for Canonical Ubuntu usage goes back as far as 6 years and 1 months.
+We have data on 913,514 companies that use Canonical Ubuntu.
+The companies using Canonical Ubuntu are most often found in United States and in the Information Technology and Services industry.
+Canonical Ubuntu is most often used by companies with 1-10 employees and 1M-10M dollars in revenue.
+Our data for Canonical Ubuntu usage goes back as far as 6 years and 11 months.

 Ubuntu is a Debian-based Linux operating system, with Unity as its default desktop environment.Development of Ubuntu is led by UK-based Canonical Ltd.,a company owned by South African entrepreneur Mark Shuttleworth.
 Canonical generates revenue through the sale of technical support and other services related to Ubuntu.
 The Ubuntu project is publicly committed to the principles of open-source software development; people are encouraged to use free software, study how it works, improve upon it, and distribute it.

-Looking at Canonical Ubuntu customers by industry, we find that Information Technology and Services (5%) are the largest segments.
+Looking at Canonical Ubuntu customers by industry, we find that Information Technology and Services (5%) is the largest segment.

 27% of Canonical Ubuntu customers are in United States and 6% are in United Kingdom.

 Of all the customers that are using Canonical Ubuntu, a majority (60%) are small (<50 employees), 10% are large (>1000 employees) and 28% are medium-sized.

 Of all the customers that are using Canonical Ubuntu, a majority (69%) are small (<$50M), 7% are large (>$1000M) and 15% are medium-sized.